tbela99/css/README.md

 ```
 ## Parser Options

-- flatten_import: process @import directive and import the content into the css. default to false.
+- flatten_import: process @import directive and import the content into the css document. default to false.
 - allow_duplicate_rules: allow duplicated rules.
 By default duplicate rules except @font-face are merged
 - allow_duplicate_declarations: allow duplicated declarations in the same rule.
 - capture_errors: if false, throw an exception on parse error.
 Otherwise, use getErrors() method to retrieve the error details. default to true